Skip to main content

 The Solution: Bureau Works TMill

-TMill is a semantic Translation Memory clean-up tool that leverages Bureau Works' ML Tech Stack.
-Using a variety of models including GPT-3.5 and 4 allied with our NLP tools and methodology, our tools can clean up TMs of all sizes, locales, and health.
+TMill is a semantic Translation Memory clean-up tool powered by the Bureau Works ML Tech Stack.
+Using a combination of models—including GPT-3.5 and 4—alongside proprietary NLP tools and methodologies, TMill can clean TMs of any size, locale, or condition.

 Requirements: TMX files